benjamingwynn/tetromino/DEV.md

 - Build our main program (from `src/index.html`)
 - Build our service workers (from `src/sw/*.ts`) with reference to the built files from the main program
-- Build our service worker registrar (from `esServiceRegistrar.ts`) with reference to our build service workers
+- Build our service worker registrar (from `esServiceRegistrar.ts`) with reference to our built service workers
 - Add a script for the built JS of the service worker registrar into the output HTML file

 Both the registrar and service worker programs are designed to make sure offline functionality is available, without keeping any out-of-date assets cached.
 Refer to their source code for more information.